pingcap/docs-cn/tispark/tispark-user-guide.md

 1 row selected (1.97 seconds)
 ```

+## TiSparkR

+TiSparkR is a thin layer built to support the R language with TiSpark.
+Refer to [this document](https://github.com/pingcap/tispark/blob/master/TiSparkR/Readme.md) for usage.

+## TiSpark on PySpark

+TiSpark on PySpark is a Python package build to support the Python language with TiSpark.
+Refer to [this document](https://github.com/pingcap/tispark/blob/master/python/README.md) for usage.

 ## FAQ

 Q: What are the pros/cons of independent deployment as opposed to a shared resource with an existing Spark / Hadoop cluster?